dondi/GRNsight/database/README.md

           pip3 install pandas requests intermine tzlocal
           ```

           Once the dependencies have been installed, you can run

           ```
-          python3 <path to GRNsight/database/network-database/scripts>/generate_network.py
+          cd <path to GRNsight/database/network-database/scripts>
+          python3 generate_network.py
           ```

           This will take a while to get all of the network data and generate all of the files.
 This will create a folder full of the processed files in `database/network-database/script-results`.

         2. Load the processed files into your database.

             ```
+            cd <path to GRNsight/database/network-database/scripts>
-            python3 <path to GRNsight/database/network-database/scripts>/loader.py | psql postgresql://localhost/postgres
+            python3 loader.py | psql postgresql://localhost/postgres
             ```

             This should output a bunch of COPY print statements to your terminal.
 Once complete your database is now loaded with the network data.